-- Always consider if an alternative solution already exists. - Only use school provided removable media. - Store all removable media securely. - Removable media must be disposed of securely by the IT support team. - Use of private cloud storage is not permitted.
+- Always consider if an alternative solution already exists. - Only use recommended removable media. - Store all removable media securely. - Removable media must be disposed of securely by the IT support team.

 Monitoring:

 Both this policy and the Acceptable Use Agreement (for all staff, governors, visitors and children) are inclusive of both fixed and mobile internet; technologies provided by the school (such as PCs, laptops, mobile devices, webcams, whiteboards, voting systems, digital video equipment, etc); and technologies owned by pupils and staff, but brought onto school premises (such as laptops, mobile phones and other mobile devices.)